Who is this article for?

 This article applies to Code42 cloud environments.

-For more examples, see Forensic Search use cases.
+For specific search examples, see Forensic Search use cases.

 Before you begin

-Follow the steps in Enable File Metadata Collection (formerly Forensic File Search) to enable File Exfiltration Detection for at least one organization in your Code42 environment.
+- Incydr Basic and Advanced and other plans: Follow the steps in Enable endpoint monitoring and file metadata collection for at least one organization in your Code42 environment.